DvirTomer/Deauthentication-attack/README.md

 3. now, please wait for the result (after the scan will finish).

-4. please choose and enter a netword BSSID from the list.
+4. please choose and enter a network BSSID from the list.

-5. please choose and enter a netword channel from the list.
+5. please choose and enter a network channel from the list.

 6. after the client that you want to disconnect is shown, please stop the scan by ctrl+c.